-Particularly in a competitive market, measuring the penetration into that market and the impact on your sales is key for measuring the success of this launch across product, marketing, and sales.
-Key market impact metrics include:
+In a competitive landscape, measuring your penetration into the market and the impact on your sales is key for measuring the success of your launch.

 - Revenue: If you are charging for this new product separately, revenue will be a critical KPI to measure the success and impact of your latest product launch.
 This is how customers show you that you have truly delivered value with your new product release.